Tloxipeuhca/node-flickr-sync/README.md

   * isPublic: boolean to set the photo permission to public ;
   * isFriend: boolean to set the photo permission to friend ;
   * isFamily: boolean to set the photo permission to family ;
-  * tags: an array of string with all tags to add to each photo.
+  * tags: array of string with all tags to add to each photo in folder and subolders.